-This website is also an educational project on reincarnation in its own right, so in the Streaming Video section you will find interviews with experts and experiencers, streaming in Real Player format.
-Most can be viewed with a dial-up connection.
+This website as a whole functions as an educational resource in its own right.
+In the Streaming Video section you will find interviews with experts and experiencers, including one interview with myself.
 There are also written accounts of reincarnation experiences, taken from newsgroup postings (with permission) and private correspondence, in the Personal Accounts section.
 Taken together, they provide a type of proof in their own right, and they certainly offer a fascinating glimpse into how people are encountering reincarnation.
 In addition, you will find book reviews, some articles, and a section for teenagers (originally commissioned by the London Vedanta Society) suitable as seed material for class reports.
-You can also listen to a number of archived radio interviews I've participated in.
-The News & Bulletins section is a page that's evolved over time into a place where I link to various reincarnation related articles and sometimes comment on them, and post any time-sensitive announcements.
-The Updates section is as close as I come to a blog on this site, and functions as a periodic progress report on the overall project.
+You can also listen to a number of archived radio interviews I've participated in, as well as a show I hosted for 22 episodes, "Metaphysical Explorations."
+The News & Bulletins section is a page that's evolved over time into a place where I link to various reincarnation related articles and sometimes comment on them (occasionally with liberal doses of humor) and post any time-sensitive announcements.
+The Updates section is my blog, begun years before the word was coined.
+It also retains its original function as a periodic progress report on the overall project.
 Finally, don't forget the Suggested Links section, where I've collected some fascinating information you're not likely to run across in casual net-surfing.

 If you are viewing this page in a frame, break out here